 If you are asking, ‘Who are you and what have you done with Julie?” let me explain.

 My name is Karen Ay (Kaz for short) and I’m a graphic designer with a love of both East London and editorial design.
-I’ve lived in Hackney, Tower Hamlets and now, Newham, and I also produce EastEdge Magazine, a similar publication inspired by LoveEast but with a focus on Newham.
+I’ve lived in Hackney, Tower Hamlets and now, Newham, and I also produced EastEdge Magazine, a similar publication inspired by LoveEast but with a focus on Newham.
+That’s now been absorbed into LoveEast.

 I first met Julie when I was just starting EastEdge, and she has been an invaluable resource, help, cheerleader and friend ever since.
 I’m sure that those of you who know her will heartily agree that she is one A-Ma-Zing woman!